 Please note there is no cell phone use during passing time and lunch.

 Parents should contact the office if they need to get an emergency message to their student.

-Cell phones are only allowed with special permission from a faculty member or administrator.
+Cell phone usage is only allowed with special permission from a faculty member or administrator.